-How To Make Christmas Ornaments Out of Lids
+How to Make Christmas Ornaments Out of Jar Lids

 Making Lids Into Painted Ornaments

-The first part of this hub will illustrate how to make ornaments by painting lids.
+The first part of this article will illustrate how to make ornaments by painting lids.

-Step Three: Paint The Glitter Glue On The Ornaments
+Step 3: Paint Glitter Glue on the Ornaments

 After allowing the ornaments to dry, I applied a bit of glitter glue to the surface of each ornament with a paint brush.

-Step One: Trace Around The Canning Jar Lid
+Step 1: Trace Around the Canning Jar Lid

 I trace around the canning jar lid with my pencil to make the cut-out for the top of my ornament.
 I will be drawing the snowman on this paper circle.